roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-03 ****** bysilkstockingslover© "Um thanks," I responded, but she had already begun walking away.
+"Um thanks," I responded, but she had already begun walking away.
 I showered and changed and was then asked by Sabrina to give her a neck massage, which she criticized the whole time.
 I was not massaging hard enough and then I was massaging too hard.
 I could never get it just right for her.
 She finally got up and said to me in a condescending tone, "You will never be a real cheerleader."
 She then walked away.

  On the drive home Karen said, "Sabrina will come around.
 She is not one to accept change or any threat to her perceived power.
 And she sees you as a threat."